Skip to content

 6.1Your Pinnix account data is stored on servers in the EU (Germany), which the UK recognises as providing an adequate level of protection.
 It is encrypted in transit and our backups are encrypted at rest.

-6.2One important exception.
-The AI task-breakdown described in section 5 is processed by a provider in the United States.
-That means the task text you send for breakdown leaves the UK and EU.
+6.2Two exceptions.
+The AI task-breakdown described in section 5 is processed by a provider in the United States, so the task text you send for breakdown leaves the UK and EU.
+And if you choose to verify by text, your mobile number and the one-time code are handled by our SMS provider, which may also process them outside the UK and EU.

 6.4We do not transfer your data anywhere else outside the UK or EU without a valid safeguard in place first.